-That makes it a relatively capital intensive business, where growth and even survival requires large amounts of investment.
+That makes it a relatively capital-intensive business, where growth and even survival require large amounts of investment.

 That’s fine, but sustaining growth in those sorts of companies, especially those that generate “average” rates of return on capital employed, can be a hard slog.

 It has relatively high debts and a massive pension scheme

 Currently, Marks and Spencer has just over £2bn of interest-bearing debt.
 That is approximately 3.7-times its average post-tax profit over the past 5 years, where that average is £550m.

 I call that ratio between debts and earnings the Debt Ratio, and for cyclical sector companies (Marks and Spencer operates in the General Retailer sector, which is cyclical according to the Capita Dividend Monitor) I have the following rule of thumb:

 - Only invest in a cyclical company if its Debt Ratio is below 4

 M&S does pass this test, but a Debt Ratio of 3.7 is not a million miles away from 4, so by that measure, the company has fairly substantial debts.

 That might have been okay on its own, but Marks and Spencer also has another, far larger financial obligation in the shape of its defined benefit pension scheme.